-Sampling Techniques: The proportionate stratified random sampling technique was used to select a sample size of 128 project management staff from a target population of 188 project management staff in charge of the mining projects of the 7 mining companies in Kwale County, Kenya.
-The choice of the proportionate stratified random sampling technique was justified by the heterogeneous target population.
+The proportionate stratified random sampling technique was used to select a sample size of 144 project implementation team in charge of 36 road construction projects under the Kenya Rural Roads Authority in Kilifi County, Kenya.
+The proportionate stratified random sampling technique is appropriate for the study, because the target population was heterogeneous.

-Data Collection Methods: A self-administered structured questionnaire was the means for collecting primary data.
+A self-administered structured questionnaire was the means for collecting primary data.
 The data collection method was appropriate, because of its ability to collect a large amount of information in a reasonably quick span of time (Saunders & Kulchitsky, 2021).

-Data Collection Procedures: A cross-sectional survey-based approach was used to collect primary data.
-Through the drop and pick method, the researcher and three research assistants hand delivered the survey questionnaire to a random sample of the project management staff in charge of the mining projects of the 7 mining companies in Kwale County, Kenya.
+A cross-sectional survey-based approach was used to collect primary data.
+Through the drop and pick method, the researcher and three research assistants hand delivered the survey questionnaire to a random sample of 144 project implementation team in charge of 36 road construction projects under the Kenya Rural Roads Authority in Kilifi County, Kenya.
 A continuous follow up on responses was made by the researcher and research assistants.

-Pilot Study: A pilot study was conducted to test the validity and reliability of the constructed survey questionnaire.
-The pilot study involved a pilot trial sample size of 32 project management staff in charge of the mining projects of the 7 mining companies in Kwale County, Kenya.
-Generally, at least 30 representative participants from the target population provides a reasonable minimum recommendation for a pilot study (Ramezani, Bhati, Murphy, Routh, & Taxman, 2022; Saunders & Kulchitsky, 2021; Snell et al., 2021).
+A pilot study was conducted to test the validity and reliability of the constructed survey questionnaire.
+The pilot study was carried out with a pilot trial sample size of 32 project implementation team in charge of 8 road construction projects under the Kenya Rural Roads Authority in Kilifi County, Kenya.
+A pilot trial sample size of at least 30 representative participants from the target population provides a reasonable minimum recommendation for a pilot study where the purpose is preliminary survey or scale development (Snell et al., 2021).

-Data Processing and Analysis: The collected data was checked for accuracy, completeness and consistency.
+The collected data was checked for accuracy, completeness and consistency.
 The data was coded, edited, and entered into the Statistical Package for Social Sciences (SPSS) version 26 to create a data sheet that was used for analysis.
 The descriptive statistics and inferential statistics were used for data analysis.
-The descriptive statistics were used to compute, summarize the data in respect to each of the study variables and describe the sample's Table 2: Hypotheses Testing characteristics.
+The descriptive statistics were used to compute, summarize the data in respect to each of the study variables and describe the sample's characteristics.
 The Pearson's product moment correlation analysis was performed to confirm or deny the relationship between the study variables.
-A multiple linear analysis was performed with project performance as the dependent variable and risk identification practice and risk analysis practice as the predictor variables.
+A multiple linear analysis was performed with project performance as the dependent variable and risk identification and risk analysis as the predictor variables.

-Model Specification: The multiple linear regressions model was specified as:
+The multiple linear regressions model was specified as:

-$$Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \varepsilon \quad ....
-Model 1$$
+$Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + \epsilon \quad Model 1$ β_0 = Constant Term